• Skip to main content

 Cons

-• They’re more expensive than at-home whitening products you’ll find in stores and online.
+- They’re more expensive than most other types of at-home whitening products you’ll find in stores and online.

-• The stronger gel can cause teeth sensitivity.
+- If you choose a stronger gel, it can cause teeth sensitivity.

 How Much Do Custom Whitening Trays Cost?

 Custom whitening trays are an investment in yourself.
-Taking the time to whiten your teeth is an act of self-care, and the result of white teeth can boost your self-esteem and make you look and feel years younger.
+Taking the time to whiten your teeth is an act of self-care, and the results can boost your self-esteem and make you look and feel years younger.
 But how much will this self-care set you back?

 You may be surprised at how affordable a youthful smile can be.
-Custom trays run between $100 and $600, making them much less expensive than in-office whitening treatments.
-And refill syringes — which you’ll need a few times a year — often cost $20-$50, depending on the brand and gel strength.
-If you don’t have a regular dentist, don’t be afraid to call around and ask how much their custom trays cost.
+Custom trays run between $80 and $600, depending on if you get them online or through a dentist, making them much less expensive than most in-office whitening treatments.
+And refill syringes — which you’ll need 1–2 times a year — often cost $20–$50, depending on the brand and gel strength.
 Just remember that cheaper isn’t always better.

 Does Insurance Cover It?